-It was 41 years ago today when Malcolm X was gunned down in the Audubon Ballroom in Harlem.
+Forty-three years ago this week, Malcolm X was gunned down in the Audubon Ballroom in Harlem.
 Yuri Kochiyama cradled his head as he lay dying on the stage.
-Kochiyama’s activism began after the bombing of Pearl Harbor, when she and her family were held in an internment camp along with more than 100,000 Japanese in the United States.
+Kochiyama’s activism began after the bombing of Pearl Harbor, when she and her family were held in an internment camp along with more than 100,000 Japanese Americans in the United States.

 YURI KOCHIYAMA: I lived in San Pedro, California, which is, you know, on the west side of California, and it’s where many, many Japanese lived.
 Well, the Japanese were mostly all living on the West Coast: Washington, Oregon, California and parts of Arizona.
 And that’s the number one war zone.
 But immediately, the newspaper headlines were “Get the Japs Out!” and people like — who’s the guy, that general on the West Coast, the top one, the top general?
 I can’t think of his name.
 He said, “The only good Jap is a dead Jap.”
 And, anyway, not just the newspaper headlines, but there were signs all over: “Get the Japs out!
 Get the Japs out!”
 And —

 AMY GOODMAN: You were a teacher?
 You were teaching that day that Pearl Harbor was bombed?